study-ORCATech-cloud/cicd-labs/ArgoCD/LAB06-Secrets-Integration/LAB.md

         --namespace=secrets-demo-app \
         --dry-run=client -o yaml > temp-updated-secret.yaml
       ```
-   b.
-Seal the updated secret:
+   * Seal the updated secret:
       ```bash
       kubeseal --format=yaml --controller-namespace=kube-system < temp-updated-secret.yaml > app-sealed-secret-updated.yaml
       ```
-   c.
-Replace the old sealed secret:
+   * Replace the old sealed secret:
       ```bash
       mv app-sealed-secret-updated.yaml app-sealed-secret.yaml
       rm temp-updated-secret.yaml
       ```
-   d.
-Commit and push the updated secret:
+   * Commit and push the updated secret:
       ```bash
       git add app-sealed-secret.yaml
       git commit -m "Update app secrets with new values" git push origin main
       ```
-   e.
-Sync in ArgoCD and verify the secret was updated
+   * Sync in ArgoCD and verify the secret was updated

 **15. Verify Secret File Mounting:**
-   a.
-Check that secrets are also mounted as files:
+   * Check that secrets are also mounted as files:
       ```bash
       kubectl exec -it deployment/secrets-demo-app -n secrets-demo-app -- ls -la /etc/secrets/
       ```
-   b.
-You should see the secret files mounted
+   * You should see the secret files mounted
-   c.
-View the content of a secret file:
+   * View the content of a secret file:
       ```bash
       kubectl exec -it deployment/secrets-demo-app -n secrets-demo-app -- cat /etc/secrets/secret-token
       ```

 **16. Understand Sealed Secrets Security:**
-   a.
-Try to decrypt a sealed secret without the controller:
+   * Try to decrypt a sealed secret without the controller:
       ```bash
       # This will fail - demonstrating the security
       echo "AgBy3i4OJSWK..." | base64 -d  # (use actual encrypted data from your sealed secret)
       ```
-   b.
-Only the controller in the cluster can decrypt sealed secrets
+   * Only the controller in the cluster can decrypt sealed secrets
-   c.
-Even if someone gets access to your Git repository, they cannot decrypt the secrets
+   * Even if someone gets access to your Git repository, they cannot decrypt the secrets

 ### Phase 6: Alternative Approaches and Production Considerations

 **17. Explore Production Alternatives:**
-   a.
-Research External Secrets Operator (brief overview):
+   * Research External Secrets Operator (brief overview):
       - Integrates with external secret stores (Vault, AWS Secrets Manager, Azure Key Vault)
       - Secrets never stored in Git at all
       - More complex setup but more enterprise-ready

-   b.
-Consider other approaches:
+   * Consider other approaches:
       - Helm with encrypted values (helm-secrets plugin)
       - GitOps-specific tools (SOPS, age encryption)
       - Cloud-native secret managers

 **18. Security Best Practices Review:**
-   a. **Do's:**
+   * **Do's:**
       - Use Sealed Secrets or external secret operators
       - Rotate secrets regularly
       - Limit access to sealing keys
       - Monitor secret access
       - Use namespace-scoped secrets when possible

-   b. **Don'ts:**
+   * **Don'ts:**
       - Never commit plain-text secrets to Git
       - Don't use base64 encoding as security
       - Avoid storing secrets in ConfigMaps